A Time Clock That Works in the Bay

 -

 Tell your crew why before you tell them how.
 Techs hear "new time clock" and assume you're spying on them.
 Get ahead of it.
-Explain that clean records protect their paychecks and your shop, and that it ends the payday arguments they hate too.
+Explain that clean records protect their paychecks and your shop, and that they end the payday arguments they hate, too.
 When techs understand the record is on their side, adoption stops being a battle.

 -

 Start with a single pay period of parallel running.
 For your first two weeks, keep your old method alongside the new tool.
 Compare the two at payroll.
-This catches setup mistakes, like a misconfigured overtime rule, before they hit anyone's check and before you've thrown out your safety net.
+This catches setup mistakes, like a misconfigured overtime rule, before they hit anyone's check.

 -